vanzei/InterviewPrep_DevBasement/README.md

 ## Reference Course Details

 [@ThePrimeagen](https://www.twitch.tv/theprimeagen)
-* This is and AMAZING Course lectured by @ThePrimeagen that we are using as reference to learn about the Data Structures.
+* This is an AMAZING Course lectured by @ThePrimeagen that we are using as reference to learn about the Data Structures.
 The course is FREE, so if you can give him a shoutout on TwitchTV, please do so!
 It's not everyday someone awesome shares content for FREE.

 ### The Last Algorithms Course You'll Need